eipark/pff/README.md

 # Park Family Farm

-### Egg sales are on hold until the Spring when we get a new flock of hens.
+### Egg sales are on hold until Spring 2026 when we get a new flock of hens.

 ## About us
 We're a tiny farm in Hillsborough NJ along the Millstone River.
 Our mission is to steward our land, grow healthy food, and be a positive influence on the community.